infinitelife102/NewsFlow/docs/DEPLOYMENT-FREE-NO-CARD.md

 ## PythonAnywhere free tier limits

 - **Outbound HTTP**: Free accounts can only make requests to [whitelisted domains](https://www.pythonanywhere.com/whitelist/).
-Check whether Supabase, Groq, NewsAPI, etc. are on the list.
+Check whether Supabase, OpenRouter (`openrouter.ai`), NewsAPI, etc. are on the list.
 If not, contact support or consider a paid tier.
 - **CPU/memory**: Limits apply; heavy crawling or summarization may hit them.
 - **ASGI**: Beta feature; configuration is CLI-based and may change later.